tanishka1705/todo-redux/README.md

 # Usage
 1. Start the development server:
    - npm start
-2. Features :
+2. Features : <br />
-   Add tasks: Users can easily add new tasks to the list.
+   Add tasks: Users can easily add new tasks to the list.<br />
-   Edit tasks: Users can edit tasks.
+   Edit tasks: Users can edit tasks.<br />
    Remove tasks: User can delete tasks.